- Code ECON1100

 - Areas of interest Economics

 - Mode of delivery In Person

 Economics 1(H) includes ECON1102 Macroeconomics 1 with two additional contact hours a week.
 It is designed for the better performing students who want to extend their exposure to economics beyond that offered in the standard first year courses in microeconomics and macroeconomics.
-The course will give students a head start on Microeconomics 2 and 3, as well as optional economics units – with topics drawn from public economics, law and economics, game theory, industrial
+As such, students enrolling in this course should have achieved at least a credit (above 60%) for Microeconomics 1.

-The first part of the course uses the tools of Microeconomics 1 to examine the efficiency of competitive markets (market success) and the theory of market failure – including externalities; transactions costs; congestion, common property and the anti-commons; natural monopoly; non-excludability, non-rivalry and public goods; strategic behaviour and game theory.
+The first part of the course uses the tools of Microeconomics 1 to examine in greater depth topics such as the efficiency of competitive markets (market success) and the theory of market failure – including externalities; transactions costs; congestion, common property and the anti-commons; natural monopoly; non-excludability, non-rivalry and public goods; strategic behaviour and game theory.

 The analysis will be applied to a number of topical public policy issues including carbon pricing, intellectual property, infrastructure pricing and provision, and road charging.
 The course finishes with an examination of public choice: the economics of the political process.

 Upon successful completion, students will have the knowledge and skills to: